Post-Daoist Philosophical Theory

 But like the transparency of a poem of longing laid gently over that immemorial architecture of what I now call "inherited Daoism," at some point in my thirties I began to feel existentially caged-in by the essential attributive nominations of classical Daoist Yin and Yang.
 Likewise, as I began to take more personal and perilous risks in my life in answer to profound callings in my soul, and to understand emotion and the irrational not in terms of pathology but in terms of belonging and profundity—as is the case in Romanticism—the behavioral caveats that form the basic ethos of the Daodejing began to feel, at times, as calculating as they were wise.
 The sages of the book—scholars generally agree that there are diverse many—seemed to be suggesting that wisdom consists in avoiding trouble, transcending disorientation, and anticipating all contention before it arrives, thus remaining in harmony with the universe.
 It is a deeply compelling and nearly inalienable perspective.
 But alongside this conservative wisdom there grew in me a need to articulate nearly the opposite: a philosophical structure for the embodiment of disorientation, the actual experience—the ecstasies, dismays, and terrors—of the soul, not only as personally meaningful, and therefore not to be transcended, but as a form of human ecological participation in cosmic harmony.
 The philosophical strain to anticipate, avoid, or outthink the terrible challenges and hardships of life seemed more convoluted than simple, more suspicious than trusting, less "Daoist" than Dao.

-Post-Daoism, then, and its companion field of ideation that I am calling Neo-Romanticism, is a philosophical framework, a field of ongoing imagination and reflection, intending ultimately to validate instinct, emotion, and desire by complicating Daoism with the exigencies of modernity.
-The Negative Capabilities of Post-Daoist 5 Realms Theory, and the ontological inversions of the Post-Daoist concepts of Yin and Yang—as well as the introduction of the Yun essence—represent a counter-narrative to both the quietest impulse of classical Daoism and the neo-liberal agenda of spurious freedom based on the human being as a performer of achievement and production.
-Post-Daoism, in a word, might be distilled to a question: Is there a natural cosmology of soul?
+Neo-Romanticism: Post-Daoist Philosophical Theory, is a philosophical framework, a field of ongoing imagination and reflection, intending ultimately to validate instinct, emotion, and desire by complicating Daoism with the exigencies and eternities of the profound if inconsolable soul.
+The Negative Capabilities of Post-Daoist 5 Realms Theory, and the ontological inversions of the Post-Daoist concepts of Yin and Yang—as well as the introduction of the paradoxical Yun essence—represent a counter-narrative to both the quietest impulse of classical Daoism and the neoliberal agenda of spurious freedom based on the human being as a performer of achievement and production.
+Neo-Romanticism is my attempt to try and address the insoluble question, What was the human for?

-The above is an excerpt from Zhenevere Sophia Dao's work in progress on Post-Daoism, THE IS THAT NEVER WAS
+The above is an excerpt from Zhenevere Sophia Dao's book on Post-Daoism, POST-DAOISM: TOWARD A NEO-ROMANTIC COSMOLOGY